Mobile Suit Gundam: The Witch from Mercury: Print

 A side-story manga titled Mobile Suit Gundam The Witch from Mercury: Vanadis Heart (機動戦士ガンダム 水星の魔女 ヴァナディースハート, Kidō Senshi Gandamu Suisei no Majo: Vuanadīsu Hāto), written by both Kō Yoneyama and illustrated by Chika Tōjō, with original character designs by mogmo and planning cooperation by Hisadake, began serialization in Kadokawa Shoten's Gundam Ace magazine from March 25, 2023.
 The manga is set in A.S.
 106, five years after the Vanadis incident, and focuses on a witch named Vilda Miren and a pilot named Kiyu Lavot, who pilots the XGF-01[II3] Gundam Lfrith Jiu.
+In December 2025, Yen Press announced that they had licensed the side-story for English publication beginning in June 2026.

 In December 2024, another spinoff manga, Mobile Suit Gundam The Witch from Mercury: Frontier of Youth (機動戦士ガンダム 水星の魔女 青春フロンティア, Kidō Senshi Gandamu Suisei no Majo: Seishun Frontier), written by Hisadake and illustrated by Hiro Hata began serialization on Comic Newtype on May 23, 2025.
 This time, the events of the manga will take place in an alternative setting closer to modern Japan, retelling the events of the original anime in a more everyday comedy and slice of life vein.

 Merchandise

 Alongside other merchandise releases, the series is also part of the long-running Gunpla line of plastic model kits by Bandai Spirits.
 Kits based on the Mobile Suits in the series were released in 1/144 scale.
 High Grade and SDEX models of the Gundam Aerial were released in 2022, and a 1/100 scale Full Mechanics kit was released in 2023.
 Action figure releases include those in the Chogokin, Robot Spirits, and Gundam Universe lines.

 According to an official Bandai press release, the High Grade Gundam Aerial recorded the highest initial sales "among the HG TV series lead role Gundam versions", going on to become the best selling Gunpla kit of 2022, while the High Grade Gundam Calibarn became the best selling kit of 2023.

-Shortly after the release of the series, Sunrise partnered with Yamazaki Baking for a cross-promotion following a string of Internet memes stemming from the Bic Camera branch in Akihabara stocking empty shelves of the Gundam Aerial model kit with YBC Aerial corn chips.
+Shortly after the release of the series, Sunrise partnered with Yamazaki Biscuits for a cross-promotion following a string of Internet memes stemming from the Bic Camera branch in Akihabara stocking empty shelves of the Gundam Aerial model kit with YBC Aerial corn chips.